-People that work at the Four Sixes Ranch often span generations and are a team that love the brand, the livestock, and the land.
+People that work at the Four Sixes Ranch often span generations and are a team that loves the brand, the livestock, and the land.
 They are exceptionally talented men and women of character that follow the influence of the late Mrs. Anne Marion, who left an easy trail to adhere to– it’s marked with honesty, integrity, loyalty, dedication, conviction, and a practice of common decency and respect for your fellow human every day.
-Her influence lives on as she left an easy trail to follow
+Her influence lives on as she leaves an easy trail to follow.

-Operating on 260,000 acres of rangeland, the three ranches combined are divided into 119 pastures as well as 10,000 acres of grass and cultivated land dedicated to horse production.
+Operating on 260,000 acres of rangeland, the three ranches combined are divided into 119 pastures and 10,000 acres of grass and cultivated land dedicated to horse production.
 The Four Sixes Ranch is bigger in land mass than New York City, which encompasses approximately 205,000 acres.
 The ranch’s management units vary from a few hundred acres to nearly 16,000 acres of grassland and cultivation.
 Using a continuous grazing system reduces labor costs, and cattle are rotated in and out of various herds depending on age, quality and production.
-The ranch has 18 solar wells, 29 windmills, 10 submersibles and 66 tubs on waterline with pivots at Frisco Creek with improved grasses and at Dixon Creek where wheat is planted and grazed.
+The ranch has 18 solar wells, 29 windmills, ten submersibles and 66 tubs on the waterline with pivots at Frisco Creek with improved grasses and at Dixon Creek, where wheat is planted and grazed.

 In the mid-1990s, a mechanical brush treatment program began the slow process of returning the land to its prior state and turning the clock back 100 years.
 While the tedious task of removing invading mesquite and redberry juniper has been going on for more than a quarter of a century, the ranch has reclaimed tens of thousands of acres of productive prairie by dedicating full-time operators and equipment to the task.
 The success is springing forth new resources and is appreciated by the grazing cattle – and their wild cohabitants.

-In support of Mrs. Marion’s vision of ecological conservation and natural habitat, the Four Sixes implements practices that not only reflect good stewardship but also increase profitability.
+In support of Mrs. Marion’s vision of ecological conservation and natural habitat, the Four Sixes implements practices that reflect good stewardship and increase profitability.
 Brush management, livestock water development and prescribed burning are tools being used in combination with proper grazing management and maintaining a strong forage base through the most extreme conditions.

-Reducing invasive plants resulted in more abundant forage and grass lands.
-In addition to improving grazing conditions, the brush removal was done with an eye toward wildlife and quail habitat, too.
+Reducing invasive plants resulted in more abundant forage and grasslands.
+In addition to improving grazing conditions, the brush removal was done with an eye toward wildlife and quail habitat.

-“This is about as good a quail habitat as you are going to see in the country,” stated Brad Dabbert, who is a professor of quail ecology at Texas Tech University.
-“When individuals know what they are doing as far as actually managing grass when you are managing cattle, it’s good for both quail and cattle – you can see they coexist really well.”
+“This is about as good a quail habitat as you are going to see in the country,” stated Brad Dabbert, a quail ecology professor at Texas Tech University.
+“When individuals know what they are doing as far as managing grass when you are managing cattle, it’s good for both quail and cattle – you can see they coexist really well.”

-Care of the animals on the Four Sixes Ranch is matched by the care given to the land.
-When fully stocked, the ranch runs 6,000-7,000 cows, all divisions combined.
+The care of the animals on the Four Sixes Ranch is matched by the care given to the land.
+The ranch runs 6,000-7,000 cows, all divisions combined when fully stocked.
 After receiving record rains in 2015, the land is greener than ever, and the cattle are back.